stymdxt/Elevator-system-with-drf/README.md

 # Elevator-system-with-drf

-Elevator system created by django rest_framework
+Elevator system created by django rest_framework with API